 The primary concept that we consider here is the idea of 'panopticism' as it applies to the development of an auto-administered, peer-to-peer/self-regulated disincentive (or incentive) to behave.
-To a degree, the administration of justice can on a base level be reliant on the threat of punishment by the state for non-compliance with minimal standards.
+To a degree, the administration of justice can on a base level be reliant on the threat of punishment by the state for noncompliance with minimal standards.
 The minimum standard of behaviour is set by the existence of the law, and in the case of the panopticon, the visual reminder of the tower reinforces the threat of punishment and the presence of agents of the law.
 Indeed, the panopticon threatens punishment through its existence, and the prisoners may not know the full extent of the punishment, yet they are aware they do not wish to suffer it.
 This concept is one of the cornerstones of the law in most democratic countries.32 If we can extend the metaphor of the panopticon

-- 27 Ibid.

 - 28 Ibid.

 - 29 Ibid.

 - 30 Ibid 203.

 - 31 Ibid 200.

-- 32 As captured within the maxim 'ignorantia juris non excusat' ('ignorance of the law excuses not').